about amber

 photo by Deborah Triplett

-Amber grew up in Buffalo, New York and now lives in Ithaca, New York with her wife and their ever-growing family of rescued dogs and cats.
+Amber grew up in Buffalo, New York and now lives in the Finger Lakes Region of New York with her wife and their ever-growing family of rescued dogs and cats.
 Fueled by a lifelong passion for the arts, story, and creative expression, Amber graduated from art school with a BFA in Painting and went on to earn her master’s degree in Art History.
-When she’s not writing she’s usually reading, but can also be found in her studio making art or freelancing as an editorial consultant (see Manuscript Services).
-She has also written on the topics of art history and modern and contemporary art (see Books for more info).
+She spent a decade working in the art and museum world where she began her publishing career in nonfiction, prior to the release of her first novel.

 photo by Emily Karkoski